 For the home gyms on this list, you’ll see a fairly wide range from around $300 to $500 on the lower end to between $2,000 and $5,000 on the high end.
 More comprehensive equipment that serves multiple purposes or can act as a home gym on its own — like one of the best functional trainers — tends to be more expensive, while simpler pieces that require additional equipment to make use of them — such as squat racks — may be cheaper.
 Check out our chart below to compare the prices of our top picks.

-Best Home Gym Overall | REP FT-2000 2.0 | $2,499.99 |
+Best Home Gym Overall | REP Fitness Arcadia Functional Trainer | $2,199.99 |

-Best Home Gym for Streaming | Speediance Gym Monster | $2,999 |
+Best Home Gym for Streaming | Speediance Gym Monster | Starting at $3,269 |

-Best Home Gym for Bodybuilding | Force USA G12 All-in-One Trainer | $4,499.99 |
+Best Home Gym for Bodybuilding | Force USA G12 All-In-One Trainer | $4,499 |

-Best Smart Home Gym | Tonal | $3,995 |
+Best Smart Home Gym | Tonal 2 | $4,295 |

-Best Budget Home Gym | Bells of Steel Plate Loaded Cable Tower | $349.99 |
+Best Budget Home Gym | Bells of Steel Plate Loaded Cable Tower | $389.99 |

-Best Cable Machine for Home Gym | Titan Fitness Functional Trainer | $2,499.99 |
+Best Cable Machine for Home Gym | Titan Fitness Functional Trainer | $2,749.99 |

-Best Home Gym for Powerlifting | Giant Lifting GGPR 2.0 with Low Row | $709.98 |
+Best Home Gym for Powerlifting | Giant Lifting GGPR 2.0 with Lat/Low Row | $729.98 |

-Best Home Gym for Full-Body Workouts | BOWFLEX Xtreme 2 SE | $999 |
+Best Home Gym for Full-Body Workouts | Bowflex Xtreme 2 SE | $1,499 |

-Best Home Gym Design | GMWD Multi Gym Station with Weight Stack HGS | $649.99 |
+Best Home Gym Design | GMWD Multi Gym Station with Weight Stack HGS | $899.99 |

-Best Home Gym for CrossFit | Major Fitness All-in-One Home Gym Power Rack F22 | $929.99 |
+Best Home Gym for CrossFit | Major Fitness All-in-One Home Gym Power Rack F22 | Starting at $929.99 |

-Best Portable Home Gym | TRX Training Pro4 | $217.46 |
+Best Portable Home Gym | TRX Training Pro4 | $289.95 |

-Best Home Gym for Beginners | WalkingPad KingSmith Workout Bench | $599 |
+Best Home Gym for Beginners | WalkingPad KingSmith Tone Up Workout Station | $699 |

-Best Home Gym for Small Spaces | Beyond Voltra | $2,099 |
+Best Home Gym for Small Spaces | Beyond Power Voltra I | $2,099 |

-Best Home Gym FAQs
+Best Home Gym Machines FAQs

 Who can benefit from a home gym?